Pastry Cream

 What Do You Use Pastry Cream For?

-There are many uses for Creme Pat.
 Use as a filling in your favourite pastries.
-Examples being these individual shortcrust tarts, filled with the creme pat & fresh fruit as seen in the photo.
+Examples being these individual shortcrust tarts, filled with the pastry cream & topped with fresh fruit as seen in the photo below by Mrs D.

-You can even fold in double cream (heavy/whipping cream), and make a lighter cream known as Diplomat Cream (Crème Diplomate) that can also be stabilized with gelatin.
 Sweeten the whipped cream and it is known as Creme Legere.
 The likes of the Diplomat Cream are used in recipes such as Fraisier Cake.

 Is Pastry Cream Hard To Make?

 This Creme Pat, is not hard to make and is a relatively quick process.
+The cream sets up more on cooling and can be chilled and used later.

 Do I Need Special Baking Equipment?